rice-cooker-recipes/rice-cooker-recipes.github.io/index.md

 ## User Guide

-* Sign In - Once you enter the site you will want to sign in (if not you wont be able to see any of the recipes).
+* Sign In - Once you enter the site you will want to sign in (if not your actions will be limited).
 <img width="400px" class="rounded float-start pe-4" src="/img/Login.img">

 * Home Page - After signing in, you will now have access to all pages and can interact with them.
 <img width="400px" class="rounded float-start pe-4" src="/img/LandingPage.img">

 * Recipe - The recipe page has all the recipes that have been added by vendors.
 You can also add a recipe to share with other students on this page.